Beyond Predictions in Neural ODEs: Identification and Interventions: Experiments

 In the Lotka-Volterra example, both variable interventions impact the other variable.
 Fixing either the predator or prey population should lead to an exponential increase or decay of the other, depending on whether the fixed levels can support higher reproduction than mortality.
-Figure~\ref{fig:intervention} (right) shows that our method correctly predicts an exponential decay (increase) of $X_0$ ($X_1$) for fixed $X_1 := 1$ ($X_0 := 1$) respectively.
-The quantitative differences between predicted and true values are due to the exponentials quickly amplifying even small inaccuracies in the inferred parameters.
+Figure~\ref{fig:intervention} (bottom row) shows that our method correctly predicts an exponential decay (increase) of $X_0$ ($X_1$) for fixed $X_1 := 1$ ($X_0 := 1$) respectively.
+The quantitative differences between predicted and true values stem from small inaccuracies in the predicted parameters which amplify exponentially to seemingly large quantitative differences.

+\xhdr{Real single-cell RNA-seq data} Finally, we apply C-NODE to learn gene-gene interactions.
+Gene (feature) interactions, also known as causal dependencies between genes, are often represented as a gene regulatory network (GRN) where nodes correspond to genes and directed edges indicate regulatory (or causal) interactions between genes.
+GRN inference from observations is known to be an exceptionally difficult task~\cite{Perkel}.
+The inferred GRN is expected to be sparse as regulatory genes known as transcription factors do not individually target all genes.
+Therefore, sparsity in the number of interactions is essential.